open-life-science/open-life-science.github.io/index.md

 {% assign p-participants = all-participants | remove_first: ', ' | split: " , " | uniq | sort %}
 {% assign p-mentors = all-mentors | remove_first: ', ' | split: " , " | uniq | sort %}

-Participants join this program with a project that they either are already working on or want to develop during this program. **For the first round, we were happy to have [{{ p-participants | size }} participants](/ols-1/projects-participants#participants) with [{{ projects | size }} projects](/ols-1/projects-participants#projects).**
+Participants join this program with a project that they either are already working on or want to develop during this program individually or in teams.

-Project ideas can range from solving technical questions, to creating an open data project or report, developing an open source software project, writing an open publication, facilitating community/team culture movements, advancing open educational resources or contributing to other existing projects/communities.
+Project ideas can range from solving technical questions to creating an open data project or report, developing an open source software project, writing an open publication, facilitating community/team culture movements, advancing open educational resources or contributing to other existing projects/communities.

+**Check out the projects developed in the first cohort by [{{ p-participants | size }} participants](/ols-1/projects-participants#participants) with [{{ projects | size }} projects](/ols-1/projects-participants#projects).**

-All applications are welcome, whether the project is just an idea at this stage, or something that is running for years, but, the projects must:
+All applications are welcome, whether the project is just an idea at this stage or something that is running for years, but, the projects must:

 - promote one or several Open Science practices (i.e. Open Access, Open Source, Citizen Science, ) in life science
 - state a possible measurable outcome (i.e. feature, module, or minimum viable product) from this program
 - create an inclusive space and welcome contributions from their community members

-## Why focus on life science?
+## Does OLS only accept life science projects?

-Modern life science and related communities stand in the interface of computational and biological research.
-This position provides an exciting opportunity for new scientists to understand and welcome "open by design" practices.
+Modern science and scientific communities stand in the interface of computation and other research fields.
+Life science is one of them.
+This interdisciplinary position provides an exciting opportunity for new scientists to understand and welcome open leadership practices -- skills that aren’t necessarily taught in the traditional education system.

-We understand that our curriculum is applicable to various fields, but we want to focus on life science community/projects with this program due to an urgent need to promote open practices in this field.

-If you have a project idea that is not directly related to life science, we will ask you to describe how you aim to advance openness in life science through your work.
+OLS fills this gap by offering structured training and mentoring to help participants implement “open by design” principles in their projects systematically.

+The founders of this program come from the life science backgrounds and have an extensive network of Open Science practitioners from this field who are experts and mentors in this program.
+Therefore, OLS was initially designed with life science researchers and projects in mind.

+However, with the growing interest from the community members and the transferable nature of lessons learned in this program, we have expanded the scope to other fields where these skills will be directly applicable.

 ## What's in it for you?